wyenox/image_viewer/Appendix/Moly Kit Integration/3 - Generating Images to the Grid/README.md

 ### Overview

-Knowing what we already know, we can achieve this following this receipie.
+Knowing what we already know, we can achieve this following this recipe.

-1. Put a new chat in the DSL so it appears at the botton of the image grid.
-We will override it's DSL to hide the messages list as it will not be used, leaving only the prompt input visible.
+1. Put a new chat in the DSL so it appears at the bottom of the image grid.
+We will override its DSL to hide the messages list as it will not be used, leaving only the prompt input visible.
 2. Configure the `BotContext` for this chat using the `OpenAIImageClient` as the base.
 This client can talk to models like `dalle-3` or `gpt-image-1` to